 Going straight into a college or university program out of high school isn't always the best option for students.

-As a parent, it can be difficult to see your child show interest in a path other than one that you've taken or carefully planned for them.
-You've probably spent the last 18 years or so imagining the day your child would go to college.
-And now that day has come and maybe your kid isn't ready for school or has aspirations that don't require a bachelor's degree right away.
-You may feel like you have failed your child in some way, but trust us, you haven’t.
-In fact, your child has plenty of options.
-Some may be more appealing to you than others, but hear us out on this one– trade or technical education.
+As a parent, it can be difficult to see your child show interest in a path other than one that you've taken—or that you planned for them.
+You've probably spent the past 18 years or so imagining the day your child would go to college.
+Discovering that maybe your kid isn't ready for school or has aspirations that don't require a bachelor's degree may feel like you've failed your child in some way.
+But trust us, you haven’t.
+Your child has plenty of options, including trade or technical education.
 (Hear us out—you might be surprised by what you learn.)

 1. Less time

-Trade schools take way less time to complete than baccalaureate programs.
-It normally takes kids who go to colleges between 4 and 6 years to get their degrees.
+Trade school programs take way less time to complete than baccalaureate programs.
+It normally takes kids who go to college four to six years (yes, six!) to get their degrees.
 And they spend a bunch of time in classes that have nothing to do with their major and will have limited practical use once they graduate.
-Instead of wasting time in classes that aren't helpful, trade school programs can be completed in 6 months to 2 years depending on the trade studied and full-time attendance.
-For example, an HVAC technician program can be completed in 2 years.
-A student can become an electrician in 2 to 4 years including an apprenticeship.
-Cosmetology school requires between 1500 and 2100 hours of training.
+Instead of wasting time in classes that aren't helpful, trade school programs can be completed in six months to two years depending on the trade studied and whether they attend full- or part-time.
+For example, an HVAC technician program can be completed in two years.
+A student can become an electrician in two to four years including an apprenticeship.
+Cosmetology school requires between 1,500 and 2,100 hours of training.

 2. Less expensive

 The average cost of a trade or technical school is about $33,000 total.
 Students who complete these programs usually carry about $10,000 worth of debt.
-Compare that to the average bachelor's degree which adds up to around $100,000 to $200,000 and leaves a high percentage of students more than $30,000 in debt.
+Compare that to the average bachelor's degree which can cost between $100,000 to $200,000 and leaves a high percentage of students more than $30,000 in debt.

-In a trade school, your kid will not be sitting in a lecture hall with hundreds of other students.
-There are usually fewer than 20 students in trade school classes so that each person can have a hands-on experience.
-If your child struggled with academics in high school, a trade or technical education might be perfect a perfect way for them to receive the support they need in the classroom in order to be trained for a fulfilling job.
+In a trade school, your kid won't be sitting in a lecture hall with hundreds of other students.
+There are usually fewer than 20 students in trade school classes so each person can have a hands-on experience.
+If your child struggled with academics in high school, a trade or technical education might be a perfect way for them to receive the support they need in the classroom to be trained for a fulfilling job.

-Vocational education isn't just about learning a trade.
-In the modern era, many technical skills can be learned at a trade and technical college.
+Vocational education isn't necessarily just about learning a specific trade.
+In the modern era, many vital skills can be learned at a trade and technical college.
 For example, the Pittsburgh Institute of Aeronautics is in the top 15 of all two-year trade schools.
 So is the engineering school Island Drafting and Technical Institute in Amityville, New York.
 The trade and technical colleges of today are no longer skipping out on important classes like high-level math, English for communication, and advanced computer skills.
 These are practical skills that can be transferred to many fields.